-Panel A of Table 6 presents the average monthly returns, standard deviations, and t-values for the COP/P factor, the five factors of Fama and French (2015), the momentum factor, three value factors (the E/P, CF/P, and RE/P factors), and the COP/AT factor.
+Table 6 reports the results of spanning regressions.
+Panel A of Table 6 presents the average monthly returns, standard deviations, and t-values for the COP/P factor, the five factors of Fama and French (2015), the momentum factor, other value factors (the E/P, CF/P, IEM, S/P, and RE/P factors), and the COP/AT factor.
 In the Fama-MacBeth regressions (see Table 4), we find that COP/P and COP/AT have independent return predictive power.
 We examine their relation further, using spanning regressions.
 All these factors are constructed in the same way as the COP/P factor.
-We drop the D/P factor from the analysis, since it does not generate a significant mean return.
-In constructing these factors, nonpositive values are included.
 The COP/P factor's mean return is 0.556%, which is only lower than that of the momentum factor.
 Its t-value is 5.75, which is only lower than that of the COP/AT factor.